 Like robots, sent on some mission,

-Repeated over, time and again.
+Repeated over, and over, and over again.

 Listening for sounds unfamiliar,